 Other Colors of Montana Sapphire Gems

-While blue is one of the most popular colors of Montana sapphires, it’s not the only one.
+While a blue color is one of the most popular colors of Montana sapphires, it’s not the only one.
 These fancy-colored gemstones can be found in a rainbow of vibrant hues, including shades of green, orange, and pink.
 Like many sapphires on the market, many Montana sapphire gemstones also have a “steely” grey appearance.

-Many Montana sapphires that come from the Missouri River experience a color change caused by the trace element vanadium.
+Many Montana sapphires that come from the Missouri River sapphire mining experience a color change caused by the trace element vanadium.
 The color of the gemstone may change based on the lighting.
 For example, the gem will appear blue while in daylight conditions and transform to a deeper violet color while in incandescent lighting.

 Yogo sapphires feature a luxurious cornflower blue shade, which is its natural color and not heat-treated.
 These fine and untreated stones generally lack color zoning which is a common phenomenon in sapphires.
 As most are not more than 0.5-ct in size, collectors often seek out larger, rarer stones.